OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 - A **container class** for grouping all elements that form a time signature (see the elements listed above).
 - Create one container for the whole time signature.
-- There is one <kbd>🔴 syntax</kbd> going from the container to each of the elements making up the time signature (numbers, slashes, plus, equals).
+- There is one <kbd>🔴 syntax</kbd> link going from the container to each of the elements making up the time signature (numbers, slashes, plus, equals).
+- There is one additional <kbd>🔴 syntax</kbd> link going to the `staff`.
 - The elements inside the time signature are linked together via <kbd>🟢 precedence</kbd> links in the order they are read (left-to-right, top-to-bottom).
 See the precedence diagrams above.

 This is what the syntax and precerence graph hierarchy for the time signature container looks like: